- This event has passed.

 Yes, you can pick the sunflowers at the field and you will be charged according to the prices on this page.
 Bring your own secateurs and gloves, or use our secateurs for a small deposit.

-Yes, there are portaloos at the side of the field near the entrance.
+Yes, there are portaloos at the side of the field in the picnic area.
 There is also a baby-change unit and an accessible toilet.

 Wheelchairs are welcome in the sunflower and pumpkin field.
-There are wood chippings down at the entrance to the sunflower maze, but otherwise the paths are just the earth of the field.
+There are wood chippings down at the entrance and in other areas of high footfall, but otherwise the paths are just the earth of the field.

-If it has been dry, the earth will be hard and may be uneven in places, but if it has been raining, it could well be muddy.
+If it has been dry, the earth will be hard and dusty, and may be uneven in places, but if it has been raining, it could well be muddy.

-There is an accessible toilet near the entrance of the field.
+There is an accessible toilet in the picnic area of the field.

 Accessible parking is available near the entrance to the field.